 "Will my current insurance cover me if my prescribed burn escapes?"
 This is a question that concerns every prescribed burn crew member.
 The answer is rarely simple.
-Never assume coverage!
+Insurance is only important if someone or something is damaged.
+Never assume an insurance policy provides prescribed burning coverage.
+It's the policy holder's responsibility to ask the questions needed to make good insurance decisions.